 Plants that existed in Florida prior to the first European contact, occurring as part of the natural landscape & apart from human influence are considered native.

 Many exotic plants found in the wild are "naturalized".
 Naturalized plants are any imported plant that persists in the wild on its own without being cultivated.

 There are more than 67 introduced plants in Florida that are considered invasive.
 These overwhelm & crowd out our native plants, causing extensive damage to all types of ecosystems & habitats and threatening the food supply and very survival of all of Florida's wildlife.
-Florida has a subtropical to tropical rainforest climate with mild winters and hot, humid summers that encourage rapid growth in non-native species that already have an advantage of having no natural controling factors like pests or disease.
+Florida has a subtropical to tropical rain forest climate with mild winters and hot, humid summers that encourage rapid growth in non-native species that already have an advantage of having no natural controlling factors like pests or disease.

 What makes it a Tree, Shrub or Herb?